HenryRoutson/RealisticCybersec/README.md

 **Anonaddy**

-A service to create randomised proxy emails for each of your accounts, that can act as a second password, mask your real email, and allow you to detect phishing emails.
+A service to create randomised proxy emails for each of your accounts, that can act as a second password, mask your real email, and allow you to detect phishing.

 https://anonaddy.com/

 **Bitwarden**

-An open source password manager
+Password manager

 https://bitwarden.com/